LiRiordan/PythonvsRust/README.md

 Along with the Rust files there are Cargo files which are used in any Rust crate.

 ### main.rs:
-Currently contains some examples functions from the library.
+Currently contains some example functions from the library.
+Have a look for some basic library uses in Rust.

 ### vectors.rs:
 Defines the struct NdVector